Our People & Partners

 Chief Executive officer

-Heather (she/her) joined the GWUSA Network in 2005 when she began working with GW Lawrence, becoming Executive Director in 2009.
-She has spent over 25 years in the nonprofit sector building community and individual assets and she holds a breadth of experience in nonprofit management, with a focus on preparing organizations for growth.
+Heather (she/her) (heather@groundworkusa.org) joined the Groundwork USA Network in 2005 when she began working with Groundwork Lawrence, becoming Executive Director in 2009.
+She has spent over 25 years in the nonprofit sector building community and individual assets and holds a breadth of experience in nonprofit management, with a focus on building sustainable organizations.

 Prior to joining GWL, much of her experience was with youth organizations focused on creating our communities’ next generation of social justice leaders.

 Heather received her MBA from The Heller School of Social Policy & Management at Brandeis University and her BA from Smith College.
-Beyond GWUSA, she serves as a board member of the Greater Haverhill Chamber of Commerce and teaches financial management for Heller’s MBA program.
+Beyond GWUSA, she serves as the Public Director on the Association of Collegiate Schools of Architecture (ACSA) Board of Directors.

-She has spent most of her life living along the Merrimack River, where she lives now in Haverhill with her husband, Kevin, and dog, Bones.
+She has spent most of her life living along the Merrimack River, where she lives now in Haverhill, MA with her husband, Kevin, and dog, Bones.

 Close